Avanis-GmbH/shopware-kit/README.md

 }
 ```

-> It is possible to use the client without the models, but it is recommended to use the models, because they are directly derived from the Shopware 6 API Documentation.
+> It is possible to use the client without the models, but it is recommended to use the models, because they are directly derived from the Shopware 6 API documentation.

 How to execute a basic request: